ixchats/ixchats-linux/README.md

-# ixchats-linux
+# ixchats (linux)
-just a ixchat for linux or something, yuh<br><br>
+just a ixchat server for linux or something, yuh<br><br>

+ixchats is a website designed to evoke the nostalgic charm of xat, while delivering a superior experience with enhanced features, sleek design, and cutting-edge functionality.
+Tailored for seamless social interaction, ixchats offers a dynamic platform for users to create and join chat rooms, connect with friends, and engage in lively communities—all with a fresh, contemporary twist.
+Xat has it all complicated, while we have improved performance and a modern design!<br>

 `app/functions/json/xavi/Action.php` - has emojis (named actions for some reason lol)<br>
-`app/functions/Redirect.php` - line 65 is hardcoded twitter and line 83 is hardcoded email
+`app/functions/Redirect.php` - line 65 is hardcoded twitter and line 83 is hardcoded email<br>
 `app/classes/Core.class.php` - on line 133 for the userdetails it can look up geo of an IP with the service https://ipgeolocation.io<br>
 `app/functions/web_gear/Translate1.php` - on line 79 there is the API for https://php.mk<br>
 `app/classes/Chat.class.php` - lists for games, backs, games, backgrounds, etc<br>